andy-guttridge/memory-mixup/README.md

 The following media queries were implemented to achieve responsivity and inclusiveness, with specific changes to the sizing of the logo, fonts, the answer buttons and the game board items to fit as many devices as possible:

 - For devices between 550px and 899px width in portrait orientation
-- For devices wider than 899px in portrait orientation
+- For devices wider than 899px
 - For devices of 1100px height or more in portrait orientation
 - For devices with a height less than 568px and at least 480px in portrait orientation
 - For devices with a height less than 480px in portrait orientation